 A candid conversation with Winnipeg Mayor Brian Bowman, on how his city is dealing with the challenges of COVID-19 and what the short, medium and long-term impacts on the city could look like

-Cities in the Time of COVID-19: One-on-One with Winnipeg Mayor Brian Bowman
+Live City Check-In—One-on-One with Winnipeg Mayor Brian Bowman

 A roundup of the most compelling ideas, themes and quotes from this candid conversation